Social Icons

 Directed by Kevin Smith

-If this movie never existed you will not miss anything, it is unlike Clerks II, where the new characters brought a new dimension of comedy, this is more of the same old guys telling us goodbye.
-The movie had little to no impact for me to the world, killing off characters to end a franchise to me is lazy.
+If this movie never existed, you wouldn’t miss much.
+It’s unlike Clerks II, where new characters brought a fresh dimension of comedy.
+Here, it’s just the same old guys telling us goodbye.
+The movie had little to no impact on the larger world, and killing off characters to end a franchise feels lazy to me.

-Also, the moments the characters get their awakenings, you are already drawn to the limit of smiles you can afford to strain on your face.
-The good thing is, by the time you get to this limit, the movie draws the curtain and ends.
-For that reason, I give it a 6/10, it knew when to end.
+Also, by the time the characters reach their moments of awakening, you’ve already reached the limit of smiles you can muster.
+The good thing is that the movie knows when to end.
+By the time you hit that limit, the curtains close.
+For that reason, I give it a 6/10—it knew when to stop.

-The movie starts with an update on what has happened so far in the lives of the two Dante and Randal run the quick shop.
-Jay and Silent Bob now run the store next to Quick Shop, which is now a legal weed shop, although the two are still used to doing things the old way.
+The movie begins with an update on what’s been happening in the lives of Dante and Randal, who are still running the Quick Stop.
+Jay and Silent Bob now own the store next door, which has become a legal weed shop, though the duo still operate like it’s the old days.

-Watching this movie for me is a choice and the movie is something that only fans of the franchise can enjoy as it does not work well as a stand-alone movie to go and see.
+Watching this movie is a choice, and it’s really something only fans of the franchise will enjoy.
+It doesn’t work well as a standalone movie worth recommending to others.

 0 comments: